How to use employee benefits to retain a winning team and workplace culture

 For a company of any size, determining the best benefits program for your employees can be challenging.
 But one thing is for sure — the right retirement plan takes the burden away from your team, and shows that you care about their future.
 While it sounds simple enough, using this as a guiding principle can ensure that you are making your team’s financial health a priority.
 This is our primary goal at Guideline — to make retirement affordable, convenient, and easy for as many American workers as possible.

 For big companies, with more resources and negotiating leverage, offering quality financial benefits should be easier.
-While several large organizations like Google and the U.S. Government have developed high quality retirement programs to benefit their employees, there are some large corporations and universities that have squandered their inherent advantages.
+While several large organizations like Google and the U.S. Government have developed high quality retirement programs to benefit their employees, there are some large corporations that have squandered their inherent advantages.

 Meaningful benefits programs that set up workers for long-term success communicate trust and value, and they go farther than casual dress Fridays or even — arguably — salary.
 Because when your employer is betting on your future self, that means something.
 And frankly, you can’t find it everywhere.